ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > Here’s what I’ll cover:

 1. First of all why do we even need to develop a personal assistant,
-2. and what are the requirements that we identified at an early stage?
+2. and what are the requirements that I identified at an early stage?
 3. Then, what were the challenges I faced during the development?
 4. And finally, an overview of the results.